 If you experience constipation, it might take a few days for home remedies to take effect.
 But the following over-the-counter medications (OTC) may relieve symptoms:

-Use laxatives as directed by your doctor, and for no more than 2 weeks.
+Use laxatives as directed by your doctor and for no more than a week.
 Overuse can worsen constipation.

 Medical treatment and prescription medications